ukrainger/vpnrunner/README.md

 Attention!
 This program has purely educational purpose and is provided "as is" without any warranty.
 Use it under your own responsibility.

 This bash script is intended to automatically connect to your VPN (command line) and then run a certain executable.
 Every x minutes (configurable), the executable stops and the VPN reconnects to a random country (from a predefined list).
 Strongly inspired by db1000_hotspotshield.
-Can be executed as easy as:
+Can be executed as easy as in the following examples:

+./vpnrunner.sh --vpn <VPN>

-./vpnrunner.sh --vpn <your VPN>
+./vpnrunner.sh --vpn <VPN> --exe <EXE>

-or
+./vpnrunner.sh --use-proxy --exe <EXE>

-./vpnrunner.sh --vpn <your VPN> --exe <your EXE>
+./vpnrunner.sh --vpn <VPN> --use-proxy --exe <EXE>

-<your VPN> points at the VPN-plugin plugin_vpn_<your VPN>.sh in the folder plugins.
+<VPN> points at the VPN-plugin named plugin_vpn_<VPN>.sh in the folder plugins.
 E.g., plugin_vpn_pia.sh contains commands to start, stop, check VPN connection for PrivateInternetAccess VPN.
-Same principles apply to <your EXE> in  plugins/plugin_exe_<your EXE>.sh.
+Same principles apply to <EXE> in  plugins/plugin_exe_<EXE>.sh.

 Note, you must install and activate the corresponding VPN client from your VPN provider for vpnrunner to operate properly.
 So far, the following VPN plugins are available (tested):